syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Pull-To-Refresh.md

 # Pull To Refresh

-The SfDataGrid allows `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowPullToRefresh.html) property to `true`, and also by setting the [SfDataGrid.PullToRefreshCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~PullToRefreshCommand.html) property.
+The data grid allows `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowPullToRefresh.html) property to `true`, and also by setting the [SfDataGrid.PullToRefreshCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~PullToRefreshCommand.html) property.
 When `PullToRefresh` is enabled, the control refreshes the data source at runtime.

 ### Pull to refresh command

-The SfDataGrid allows refreshing the data in view at runtime by triggering an `ICommand` bound to the `SfDataGrid.PullToRefreshCommand` property.
+The data grid refreshes the data in view at runtime by triggering an `ICommand` bound to the `SfDataGrid.PullToRefreshCommand` property.
 When the progress bar shows 100 %, this command is triggered to refresh the records in view.

 Set the [SfDataGrid.IsBusy](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IsBusy.html) property to `true` before refreshing the records to notify the grid that pull to refresh action is being performed.
 Set the property to `false` after the view is refreshed.
 The pull to refresh animation time can also be altered from the sample by setting a delay based on the requirement.